jakob-bagterp/browserist/README.md

 ```

 ## Documentation
-Find tutorials, code examples, list of all methods and much more [here](https://jakob-bagterp.github.io/browserist).
+For in-depth documentation, visit the website with [tutorials, code examples, a list of all methods, and much more](https://jakob-bagterp.github.io/browserist).

 ## Become a Sponsor 🏅
 If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
 Every contribution, no matter the size, makes a difference.